EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Coming Soon:
 - Verbosity settings
-- Badchar Adaptability, currently badchars are 00, 20, 0a, 0d, 3a, 3f, and anything that's not valid ASCII
+- Custom badchars, currently badchars are 00, 20, 0a, 0d, 3a, 3f, and anything that's not valid ASCII
 - Custom output files